-Lawrence ‘Larry’ Hamm, one of the most respected community leaders and organizers in America announced his intention to run for the U.S. Senate for a second time in 2024 as a progressive Democrat.
-Hamm broke the news to WeekenderNJ earlier this week during a close up interview with Alie Pierce.
+Lawrence ‘Larry’ Hamm, one of the most respected community leaders and organizers in America announced his intention to run for the U.S. Senate for the second time in 2024 as a progressive Democrat.
+Hamm broke the news to WeekenderNJ earlier this week during a close-up interview with Alie Pierce.
 You can read the entire interview here.

 NEW JERSEY COVID19 UPDATE